Toyota Camry: V10 (1982–1986)

 Sales of the V10 Camry in the US began in March 1983 after exports commenced in January, and by 1985 it had sold 128,000 units.
 Unlike other markets, federalized quad headlamps were fitted for the 1983 and 1984 model years.
 Buyers could specify sedan or liftback bodies with a five-speed manual transmission or extra-cost four-speed automatic paired to the 2.0-liter gasoline 2S-ELC motor rated at 92 hp.
-Toyota then offered DX (deluxe) and LE (luxury edition) trim levels, the latter adding standard features such as body-colored bumpers, tachometer, tilt steering wheel, upgraded stereo, electric mirrors and variable intermittent windscreen wipers.
+Toyota then offered DX (deluxe) and LE (luxury edition) trim levels, the latter adding standard features such as body-colored bumpers, tachometer, tilt steering wheel, upgraded stereo, electric mirrors and variable intermittent windshield wipers.
 Updates for the 1984 model year included an overdrive lockout switch for the automatic transmission.
 Also optional was the manual-only 1.8-liter 1C-TLC turbo diesel for the DX with 73 hp, a special gauge cluster, and quieter exhaust system.
 Changes for 1985 involved the facelift (now with one-piece headlamps), the transfer of the optional cruise control's switchgear from the dashboard to the wiper stalk, and wider LE-type tires for the DX trim (from 165 to 185 mm).
 1985 cars received gas-charged front shock absorbers and stiffer rear springs, an anti-theft alarm system was now optional on both grades, automatic became an option for the diesel, the DX added a standard tilt steering wheel, and the LE models offered an optional electronic instrument cluster.
 For 1986, a replacement diesel engine, the automatic-only 2.0-liter 2C-TLC arrived for the DX and LE (79 hp), and the gasoline model increased power by around 3 hp.
 Other revisions for this model year were a revised powered brake system and new cloth seat and door trim for LEs.

 For Australia, the Camry range—based on the Vista front styling—was limited to a single-grade GLi liftback variant between April 1983 and April 1987.
 Sold as an upmarket alternative to the locally produced Toyota Corona (T140), the sole powertrain offered was the gasoline 2.0-liter 2S-EL engine with 77 kW coupled with the five-speed manual or four-speed automatic transmission.
 Optional extras included powering steering, air conditioning, electric moonroof, power doors and windows, plus an upgraded stereo.
 Facelifted models with more standard appointments arrived in August 1984, and the unleaded version from early 1986 reduced power output by 2 kW.